forrestblade/react-seed/README.md

 # react-seed

 react-seed is a project to help people bootstrap projects without CRA.
-Technologies like Redux are used for state management and Enzyme is used for testing.
+Technologies like Redux are used for state management.
+For testing a stack including Jest, Enzyme, Code and Sinon are applied.

 ## Installation

-For now simple clone this repository and install it
+For now simply clone this repository and install it

 ```bash
 git clone https://github.com/forrestblade/react-seed.git && cd react-seed && npm i && npm start